Music Victoria Awards of 2020: Hall of Fame inductees

-Mary Mihelakos has worked the across the entire spectrum of the industry – running her own PR company, booking a wide range of venues, music editor of Beat, the Sticky Carpet columnist for The Age and running the Music Victoria Awards for a number of years.
+Mary Mihelakos has worked across the entire spectrum of the industry – running her own PR company, booking a wide range of venues, being music editor of Beat, the Sticky Carpet columnist for The Age and running the Music Victoria Awards for a number of years.
 Mihelakos mortgaged her home to co-deliver the first Aussie BBQ showcases at SXSW – an initiative now adopted for industry events around the world to spotlight Australian acts.

 Chris Wilson is a blues singer, harmonica player, guitarist and saxophonist.
-After his beginnings in Sole Twister, Harem Scarem and Paul Kelly and The Coloured Girls, Chris Wilson went on to front his own bands as Crown of Thorns and released a series of acclaimed albums.
+After his beginnings in Sole Twister, Harem Scarem and Paul Kelly and The Coloured Girls, Chris Wilson went on to front his bands as Crown of Thorns and released a series of acclaimed albums.
 Wilson died on 16 January 2019, aged 63, after a battle with pancreatic cancer.